- Challenging the Status Queue with Blockchain: Investment Bank Edition

 “Celsius is going after all the money in the world.
-7.5B people want to earn more interest, yet banks and governments keep lowering rates and are giving all the money to the corporations and to the “the too big to fail” banks,” Mashinsky says, preparing a heated tangent to the current economic situation.
+7.5B people want to earn more interest, yet banks and governments keep lowering rates and are giving all the money to the corporations and to the “too big to fail” banks,” Mashinsky says, preparing a heated tangent to the current economic situation.

 “All the money we’re printing now should be going to the infrastructure of this country,” Mashinsky begins.
 “Getting everything done locally requires tens of trillions of dollars.
-Instead of spending it on infrastructure, we’re giving it to airlines, hotels, cruise companies.
+Instead of spending it on infrastructure, we’re giving it to airlines, hotels, and cruise companies.
 We’re Reflating everybody, zombie companies, the fed will bail out anybody, exactly what japan did for the last 30 years.
 That’s what my beef is.
 Taking precious dollars from the future– borrowing it from our kids, making them pay taxes on it in the future, and spending it to maintain our lifestyles today.”

-“If you deliver reliable interest income, seven billion people will want to use your service,” Mashinsky recenters.
+“If you deliver reliable interest income, seven billion people will want to use your service,” Mashinsky writes.
 “That has been our plan from the beginning– delivering interest income to as many people as possible, and in the process, creating mass adoption for all the coins we support.”